 Flaming Lips interactive LED sculptures

-For most of 2015, I worked on a commissioned collaboration with Wayne Coyne of the Flaming Lips to build a series of sound-reactive lighting sculptures.
-Wayne had a skull replica he cast in clear resin that refracted the lights in an interesting way.
-We created a silicon mold of the object so that unique copies could be made using colored resins, and created custom controllers for controlling the RGB lighting.
 Working with my production studio LadyBrain Studios, we worked with various mediums such as circuit design, custom programmed sound processing, CNC routed circuit housing, molded and cast crystal clear resin designs.
-Thanks to Haley Moore, the co-founder of LadyBrain Studios and to programmers Oguz Yetkin, Adam Love, and Ed Krohne http://www.ladybrainstudios.com/works/universal-death-sound-light-cube-no-1-aka-the-waynebrain/
+Thanks to Haley Moore, the co-founder of LadyBrain Studios and to programmers Oguz Yetkin, Adam Love, and Ed Krohne.

 Freshly cast flaming lips skull